-- 29. The £0.076m surplus achieved in 2018/19 will enable the College to reinvest in new buildings on its main site.
-This will allow the College's plan to grow its learner numbers over the next 3 years. - 30.
+- 29. The £2.661m deficit in 2019/20 will have an impact on the College to reinvest in new buildings on its main site.
+However, it is believed that this result is exceptional due to the COVID 19.
+The College still plans to grow its learner numbers over the next 3 years. - 30.
 The College aims to significantly increase its contribution by introducing a number of efficiency schemes across the College site.
-The College would like to reduce dependency on the Education and Skills Funding Agency (ESFA) and is seeking opportunities particularly in the areas where the College currently performs well such as HEFCE and European Commission grants.
+The College would like to reduce dependency on the Education and Skills Funding Agency (ESFA) and the Greater London Authority (GLA) and is seeking opportunities.